Edinburgh-College-of-Art/electronic-things/README.md

-# Connected-Things
+# Electronic-Things
-Code to support the Design Connected Things course using the Arduino Micro
+Code to support the Design Electronic-Things course using the Arduino Micro